HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 Pricing is transparent and published by flat type.
 You pick your flat and your package — a single trip for the initial inspection and report, or a multi-trip package that also covers the joint inspection with HDB and a re-check of the rectified work.
 Here is the full HDB BTO rate card:

 Buying private instead?
-Condo and EC inspections are priced by unit size rather than flat type — from $179 for a unit up to 600 sqft to $789 for a large 1,701–2,000 sqft layout on the full package.
+Condo and EC inspections are priced by unit size rather than flat type — from $179 for a unit up to 600 sqft to $699 for a large 1,701–2,000 sqft layout with the post-renovation add-on included.
 See the condo & EC defect check rates for the sqft bands, or get your exact figure on the pricing page.

 What is included in the price?